bbc/psammead/packages/components/psammead-leading-story-promo/README.md

 ## Description

-The `LeadingStoryPromo` componentis designed to be used on 'index' pages for feature - similar to `@bbc/psammead-story-promo`, but for featured stories.
+The `LeadingStoryPromo` component is designed to be used on 'index' pages, which are pages that link to other articles/stories.
 It supports having info on the left with an image on the right.
-This info would be a headline, text summary and timestamp.
+This can be a collection of any nodes.

 ## Installation